jayporta/no-navbars/README.md

 ### WIP as of June 25, 2021

+[Deployed to Heroku](https://no-navbars.herokuapp.com/) (that's why eslint packages are all in dependencies instead of devDependencies)

 Remember frames?
 That column on the left of a web page that was used for page navigation?
 They're dead.

 You know nav bars?
 That bar on the top of a web page that's used for page navigation?
 They're boring.